 Airport Park (George Town)

 Kids and parents alike will get a kick out of watching aeroplanes from this front row vantage point that is adjacent to the Owen Roberts International Airport runway and just opposite the Foster’s supermarket.
 This large park is full of see-saws, slides, rock mazes and big boulders to climb.
-There are restroom facilities and cabanas to provide shade.
-To reserve a cabana, contact (345) 949 2547.
+There is parking, restroom facilities as well as cabanas to provide shade.

 Mastic Reserve & Trail (North Side)